funk4punks/funk4punks/README.md

 *ੈ✩‧*˚༺☆༻*ੈ✩‧*˚

-💤 im a minor. dont be creepy.
+💤 im 16 dont be creepy.

 💤 i rarely interact first but feel free to approach me!